 Our group fitness program offers quality exercise classes to all members of the Sanderson Center.
 With over 60 classes offered per week during the fall and spring semesters, there is something for all levels and abilities!
 Multiple formats are available with classes as early as 6:00 a.m. and as late as 8:00 p.m.
-Our certified instructors provide a workout experience that urec.msstate.edu/outdoors | 662.325.3633
+Our certified instructors provide a workout experience that is sure to leave participants wanting more!
+All group fitness classes include modifications for all fitness levels to ensure that everyone can meet their fitness goals.